Skip to content

 The on_next_message_received function takes:

-• target_core_node — optionally filter messages from a specific core node, or None for any.
+• from_core_node: optionally filter messages from a specific core node, or None for any.

 It returns a tuple of:

-• instance_id — the instance that published the message.
+• instance_id: the producer instance that published the message, read straight from the message context.

 on_next_message_received processes a single message and returns.
 To receive messages continuously, call it in a loop.
 Each message is processed in a separate task so that the receive loop is not blocked: